deepkit/deepkit-framework/README.md

 ## Features

-* Supported types: String, Number, Boolean, Date, Binary, custom classes, Array, Map, any.
+* Supported types: String, Number, Boolean, Date, Binary, custom classes, Array, object maps, any.
-* Fast marshalling from and to JSON
+* Fast marshalling of class instance from and to JSON object
-* Fast marshalling from and to MongoDB
+* Fast marshalling of class instance from and to MongoDB record
 * Constructor support (required property can be placed in constructor)
 * Decorators support (e.g. JSON uses plain Array<string>, class instance uses a custom Collection<String> class)
 * Patch marshalling (ideal for serialising [JSON Patch](http://jsonpatch.com/))